 It was in the name of progress that the “west was won”, at great cost to the people and the cultures that already lived there.
 It was the industrialization resulting from progress that gave rise to sprawling urban centers where men and children worked most of their waking lives for a pittance in compensation.
 Perhaps these were mere unfortunate realities of a culture adjusting to rapid technological changes combined with restless aggression that often occurs when a stronger nation competes with a weaker over resources.
 Conversely, it is also possible that the very

-reason these events occurred is because Americanism lacks the guiding principles of natural law and true conservatism.
+reason these events occurred is that Americanism lacks the guiding principles of natural law and true conservatism.

 In 1930 twelve Southerners collaborated on “I’ll Take My Stand” providing a prophetic view of the world to come.
 Observing from what we now must consider a simpler time they clearly saw the avarice of consumerism and the various cost to the arts, religion and quality of life in an increasingly industrialized society, a culture that developed without the tempering effect of conservatism and common-sense.